Sajjanrepo/AmazonEcommerce/README.md

 2. **Enhancements:**
    - Include detailed comments in the CSV file for each test case.
+   - Make the changes in conftest.py file for running test script for parallel testing (Just uncomment the commented line under browser and change the hub ip as per your hub)
+   - Report will be generated with filename initials under reports directory
 ---

 This project validates key functionalities of Amazon's search and crawling features, providing a robust and scalable automation testing framework using Python and Selenium.